GovLab/LegisLetters/README.md

 ### Usage

-Inside the docker container, this will add to the Elasticsearch database:
+Inside the docker container, this will add documents to the Elasticsearch
+database:

+    python legisletters/scrapers.py

+This will try to parse them into separate fields:

-    python scrapers.py
+    python legisletters/parser.py

 ### Rebuilding